-- 25. Newcomers Classes, Section 6: open to Members of any Wine & Beer Circle that is affiliated to NAWB, who have not won an award (1st to 3rd) at any NAWB Show.
-Entry in these classes is limited to TWO Shows. - 26.
-PRESENTATION: Two points are awarded for presentation and everyone should get these two points by: - (1) Using the correct type of bottle and cork. - (2) Leaving the required airspace below the cork. - (3) Label Correctly. - (4) Cleanliness of the bottle, inside an out. - (5) Checking wine is star bright and is free of deposit or floating debris.
+25. Newcomers Classes, Section 6: open to Members of any Wine & Beer Circle that is affiliated to NAWB, who have not won an award (1st to 3rd) at any NAWB Show.
+Entry in these classes is limited to TWO Shows.

+26. PRESENTATION: Two points are awarded for presentation and everyone should get these two points by:

+(1) Using the correct type of bottle and cork.

+(2) Leaving the required airspace below the cork.

+- (3) Label Correctly. - (4) Cleanliness of the bottle, inside and out.